CrudeText/CrudeText/README.md

 You'll find things like:
 - Software integrating a complete workflow from raw 2D medical images to custom 3D files
 - Computer generated art
-- A tool for training neural networkd for seafloor classification
+- A tool for training neural networks for seafloor classification
 - Sensor experiments with tiny machines (finalizing repo)

 More to come soon (A CT scan to 3D body model workflow, an AI trying to learn 🃏...)